In this article, you'll learn what SAML is, how it works, and how you can configure a SAML identity provider using Auth0.

 Consider this example:

 - Our identity provider is Auth0

-- Our service provider is an enterprise HR portal called Zagadat
+- Our service provider is a fictional service, Zagadat

 Note: The identity provider could be any identity management platform.